huisenlim/EGL314TeamD/MVP/README.md

 [Click this link](3dPrintedFiles/clamp.3mf) to view the 3D print used for the UWB anchor.

-This is the holder that i edited on UbuntuStudios so i can drill 2 small 2.5mm imperial screws through for a strengthened and stabalised anchor
-[Click this link](3dPrintedFiles/holder.3mf) to view the 3D print used for the UWB anchor.
+This is the holder that i edited on UbuntuStudios so i can drill 2 small 2.5mm imperial screws through for a strengthened and stabalised anchor to view the 3D print used for the UWB anchor.

 ```python